kwalczak80/Speedy-cars/README.md

 ### Homepage

-The home page is a simple set of navigation elements, background video and a short slogan displayed on the screen.
+The home page is a simple set of navigation elements, a background video, and a short slogan displayed on the screen.

 The video background fits perfectly into the context of the project and the purpose of the website.
 ![Home page](docs/images/existing-features/homepage/home-page.JPG)